Vegan Masala Recipe

 - 1

-Soak black chickpeas overnight, then drain and rinse.
+Soak black 200g dried black chickpeas, soaked overnight overnight, then drain and rinse.

 - 2

-Heat oil in a pressure cooker or pot.
+Heat 2 tbsp oil in a pressure cooker or pot.
 Add cumin seeds and let them crackle.

 - 3